chrmey/SPRECLib/readme.md

     .withFixationTime(FixationTimeOption)
     .withLongTermStorage(LongTermStorageOption)
     .getSprecCode();
 ```

 You can pass null values as Option, this will lead to the code for that part to be replaced by "?" if you print the full code for that sample.

 Calling ```.getSprecCode()``` will return a FluidSprecCode / SolidSprecCode object.
-To get the full SPREC Code use:
+To get the full SPREC code use:
 ```
 String sprecCode = fluidSprecCode.getStringRepresentation();
 ```

-To only get the code for one parameter:
+To get the code for a specific part:
-Warning: This will return null if the Part has not been set!
+Warning: This will return null if the part has not been set!

 ```
   FluidSampleSprec fluidSampleSprec = new FluidSampleSprec();